-We believe that during the transition to net zero carbon, there will be a large impact on exposed industries and companies, and there is a material risk that some assets will become stranded assets and the asset values will have to be written down.
+We believe that during the transition to net zero carbon, there will be a large impact on exposed industries and companies, and there is a material risk that some assets will have to be written down.

 This poses risks to our investment portfolio.
-These risks may be managed in different ways (as outlined in detail in our ESG policy) including by placing carbon intensity limits on our listed equity portfolios as part of our ‘Carbon budget framework’.
+These risks may be managed in different ways (as outlined in detail in our Responsible Investment policy) including by placing carbon intensity limits on our direct listed equity investment portfolios as part of our ‘carbon budget framework’.
 Limits vary by sector and manager.
+The carbon budget approach is not applied to listed equity trust investments as we do not control the exposures within such trusts.

 The listed equity asset classes are managed with an approach that aims to provide meaningfully less carbon-intensive exposure versus the respective benchmarks (calculated on MSCI Analytics on scope 1 and 2 carbon intensity levels).

-Our listed equity carbon intensity restrictions are fund-wide and apply to listed equities across our options.
+Our listed equity carbon intensity restrictions apply to direct listed equities across our investment options.

 We have mandated our listed equity investment managers to manage their portfolios subject to an annual carbon budget which is defined with respect to carbon intensity (measured as the ratio of emissions to sales calculated on MSCI Analytics on scope 1 and 2 carbon intensity levels).